ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-simple/06-insertion-sort.md

     - in the absolute worst case, we always have to move the element to the front of the list, so the number of comparisons will be $i-1$
     - in the best case, the element is already in place, and then we only need one comparison

-Therefore, the worst case complexity of Insertion sort is $\sum_0^n i$, which is quadratic, $O(n^2)$.
+Therefore, in the worst case the number of comparisons is $\sum_0^n i$, which is quadratic just like Bubble sort and Selection sort.
-In the best case -- when the list is already sorted -- the complexity is instead linear, $O(n)$, because we only have to do one comparison per iteration.
+In the best case -- when the list is already sorted -- the number of comparisons is instead linear, because we only have to do one comparison per iteration.

 ::: dsvis
 Here is an explanation of the worst case cost of Insertion sort.